Airalo vs Holafly vs Ubigi: Best Travel eSIM for UK Compared

 Giffgaff is the best value option only if you have a UK address to receive a SIM before your trip, or if you’re staying long enough to receive a physical SIM by post.
 For spontaneous travellers, the activation hurdles make it impractical.

-- If you’re a long-stay traveller with a UK address, get Giffgaff or Lebara.
+• Long-stay traveller with a UK address: Get Giffgaff or Lebara.
 They’re far cheaper than any travel eSIM.

-- If you’re a short-stay tourist without a UK address, stick with a travel eSIM from Roami, Ubigi, or Airalo.
+• Short-stay tourist without a UK address: Stick with a travel eSIM from Roami, Ubigi, or Airalo.
 The small premium is worth it for instant activation and hassle-free setup.

-For more on Giffgaff and other UK MVNOs, see our UK network and MVNO guide.
+For more on Giffgaff and other UK MVNOs, see the UK network and MVNO guide.

-Newer UK eSIM Options: aloSIM, Maya Mobile, BNESIM, Jetpac
+What about newer UK eSIM options like aloSIM, Maya Mobile, BNESIM, and Jetpac?

 Beyond the main players, several newer eSIM providers have entered the UK market.
 Here’s a quick assessment of the most notable ones.